zanettanorris/Product-Inventory-Lab/instructions/section-03.md

 # Section 3

 #### The Brief
-Now that we have production models and services to manage them we can pull every thing to together and add a UI to allow a user to interact with the application
+Now that we have production models and services to manage them we can pull everything together and add a UI to allow a user to interact with the application.

 ### Objectives
-* Create a class resoponsible for user input and output
+* Create a class responsible for user input and output
-* Create a class to inialize the application
+* Create a class to initialize the application
 * Create a user interface to create, read, update and delete products

 ## Part 1 - Input Output
 We will need to allow user input in order for the application to function.
-In order to do this we will use Scanner class to accept input and the System.out to print to the console.
+In order to do this we will use the Scanner class to accept input and methods from the System.out package to print to the console.
 In order to keep our code a bit cleaner as well as add a layer of abstraction we will use a Console class.

 ```
 package io;